 Lakeland Terrier

 FCI Group: Terriers

-Lakeland Terrier is one of the most popular British dog breeds.
-It is recognized by the FCI and is assigned to Group 3, high gaited terriers.
-The Lakeland Terrier is a great companion and family dog.
-Its countless positive character traits make this breed extremely interesting and desirable.
-They also get along wonderfully with children.
+The Lakeland Terrier is one of the most popular British dog breeds.
+It is recognized by the FCI and belongs to group 3, the high-running terriers.
+The Lakeland Terrier is an excellent companion and family dog.
+Its countless positive character traits make this breed very interesting and sought-after.
+The animals also get along well with children.
 They are loyal, lively, docile and courageous.

+Lakeland Terrier